 Complete Guide to a Real Estate Degree Online

-Online real estate degrees are available at the undergraduate and graduate levels.
+Online real estate degrees are available at universities across the country.
 Individuals interested in working directly with a variety of people and performing both in and out-of-office duties may be interested in a real estate degree.
 Graduates may find careers as real estate agents and real estate brokers, both of which work directly with people to purchase and sell properties.
 However, a degree in real estate can also help to prepare graduates for careers in real estate finance or development, among other career paths.

 Prospective online real estate students should ensure that their programs of choice are accredited before they enroll.
 Attending an accredited institution is also required by some states prior to seeking real estate licensure.

-Most Popular Accredited Online Schools for Real Estate Degrees
+Most Popular Accredited Online Schools for Real Estate Bachelor's Degrees

 |Rank||School||Annual Tuition||Recommend Rate|